 If you purchase Class A common stock in this offering, you will pay more for your shares than the amounts paid by existing stockholders for their shares.
-As a result, you will incur immediate dilution of \$22.56 per share, representing the difference between the assumed initial public offering price of \$18.50 per share (the midpoint of the price range set forth on the cover of this prospectus) and our pro forma net tangible book value (deficit) per share after giving effect to this offering.
+As a result, you will incur immediate dilution of \$23.62 per share, representing the difference between the initial public offering price of \$20.00 per share and our pro forma net tangible book value (deficit) per share after giving effect to this offering.
 See "Dilution."